A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Introduction

 Ter5A's companion is a $\sim$0.1\,\msun\ star in a 1.82 hour compact orbit.
 The ionized wind blown off the companion eclipses the pulsar, most likely via synchrotron absorption \citep{Polzin2018}.
 With some assumptions regarding the pulsar's magnetic moment, the companion's mass loss rate due to irradiation by the pulsar is $2 \times 10^{-12}$\,\msun\,yr$^{-1}$ \citep{Shaham1995}, which results in an evaporation timescale of $\sim$50 Gyr. \cite{ThorsettNice1991} also posit a wind model that does not ablate the companion within a Hubble time. \cite{Shaham1995} predicts that this rate is on the threshold between the conditions for accretion of this ablated wind onto the pulsar and expulsion from the system in absence of accretion.
 In addition to causing eclipses, interactions between the companion and the pulsar produce orbital variations.
 Ter5A's companion also causes many other interesting physical effects on the propagation of the pulsar signal \citep{Bilous2019BSPs,Li2023}.

-The eclipse usually occurs around phase 0.25 of the orbit (i.e. superior conjunction).
+The eclipse usually occurs around phase 0.25 of the orbit (i.e. {when the companion is between the pulsar and the observer).
 However, the eclipsing behavior of the pulsar is highly variable: some observations have pulses even during phase 0.25, and sometimes the pulsar disappears for hours at a time \citep{Discovery,Nice1990}.
 Additional eclipse-like disappearances at different orbital phases have also been observed \citep{Bilous2019BSPs}.
 The occasional disappearance is attributed to the system being entirely enshrouded by ablated material.
 The eclipses are also frequency-dependent: the observing frequency impacts the duration and even the appearance of the eclipse \citep{Nice1990,You2018}.
 The eclipses are also longer than expected for a companion confined to its Roche lobe, implying some form of continuous mass loss, whether by Roche lobe overflow, stellar wind, or irradiation by the pulsar \citep{Nice2000Proceedings}.
 Numerical simulations by \cite{TavaniBrookshaw} imply Ter5A's irregular and long-term eclipses can be generated by a companion mass-loss rate of $4 \times 10^{-13}$\,\msun/yr, which is within a factor of ten of that estimated by \cite{Shaham1995}.

 The irregular nature of the eclipse, accelerations from the cluster, and effects from Ter5A’s companion have made long-term timing efforts prohibitively difficult.
 Accounting for the accelerations is a well-documented process \citep[e.g.][]{Prager2017, Ridolfi_LTRB}, but accounting for the other variations is difficult on long timing baselines because the orbital parameters also change stochastically over time.
 Without timing methods capable of handling these complications, redback timing has only been attempted on shorter time spans ranging from a few years in length \citep{Archibald2013,Deneva,Prager2017,Miraval,2yr} to a decade \citep{Nice2000Proceedings, Ridolfi_LTRB}.
 Longer timing baselines have exploited new timing techniques to accommodate orbital variations, such as \cite{Thongmeearkom2024}'s 15-year timing solution, which uses Gaussian Process Regression to track orbital evolution in Fermi data.
 Additionally, timing the system over shorter time spans has been attempted using custom methods to account for the changing orbital parameters \citep{Nice2000Proceedings,Bilous2011}.